rarisenpai/ai-memory-sdk/README.md

 from openai import OpenAI
 from ai_memory_sdk import Memory

-# Memory is a lightweight client around Letta, and will handle storing information
+# Memory is a lightweight wrapper around Letta's memory management.
-# about user conversations.
+# It creates a Letta agent to handle persistent memory for your conversations.
 #
-# Assumes the existence of the LETTA_API_KEY environment variable, but you can
+# Assumes LETTA_API_KEY environment variable, or pass api_key="your_api_key"
-# set this manually with Memory(api_key="your_api_key")
 memory = Memory()

 # Set up your OpenAI client like you normally would.